 The most important in terms of lap time is the grip of the tires.
-This is what helps keep the car stuck to the road around corners, but downforce plays a key role here too.
+This is what helps keep the car stuck to the road around corners, but downforce plays a key role here too, and it’s directly related to how much grip the driver has.
 Aerodynamics are important on the straights, allowing the car to experience less drag.
-You can find out more about aerodynamics and drag by checking out this article here.
 But the weight matters at every part of the race.

 The heavier a car is, the more weight the engine needs to push around the track.
-A car weighing 500kg will be much easier for an engine to push than one weighing 1000kg.
-This is why larger, heavier cars, like SUVs, tend to have much bigger engines than small hatchbacks.
-All F1 cars have the same size of engine, and thus there is more of an advantage to be gained when it comes to weight.
+A car weighing 500 kg (1100 lbs) will be much easier for an engine to push than one weighing 1000 kg (2200 lbs).
+This is why larger, heavier cars, like SUVs tend to have much bigger engines than small hatchbacks.
+All F1 cars have the same size of engine, and so there is more of an advantage to be gained when it comes to weight elsewhere on the car.

-For every 10kg of weight added to an F1 car, it is estimated to cost around 3 tenths of a second per lap.
+For every 10 kg of weight added to an F1 car (22 lbs), it is estimated to cost around 3 tenths of a second per lap.
 This might not sound like much, but over the course of a 50-lap race this is equivalent to losing 15 seconds to a lighter car.
-Obviously, teams can adapt other areas, such as the aerodynamics and driving style to combat this, but weight’s impact on the car is very clear.
+Teams can adapt other areas, such as the aerodynamics and driving style to combat this, but the car’s weight’s impact on the car is very clear.

-The heavier the car is, the harder it becomes to accelerate and reach top speed, and the harder it can be to maneuver around corners.
-In Formula One, every millisecond count, and so teams will always try to keep the weight down where they can.
+The heavier the car is, the harder it becomes to accelerate and reach top speed, and the harder it can be to maneuver around corners (and slow down too).
+In Formula One, every millisecond counts, and so teams will always try to keep the weight down where they can.
 This means keeping the driver as light as possible as well.

-There are rules and regulations surrounding the weights of both the drivers and the cars.
-The driver is a fairly simple piece of the puzzle, as their weight is simply themselves plus their racing suit and helmet.
+There are rules and regulations surrounding the weights of both the drivers and the cars in F1.
+The driver is a fairly simple piece of the puzzle, as their weight is simply themselves plus their racing suit and helmet (along with their gloves and HANS device).
 However, an F1 car has so many different parts that it becomes quite a challenge for teams trying to design both a light and powerful car each season.

-The bulk of the car’s weight comes from the engine, which comes in at a minimum of 145kg.
-Then, there are other heavy components, such as the motor generator units (MGU-H and MGU-K), along with the battery of the car and energy storage system.
+The bulk of the car’s weight comes from the engine, which comes in at a minimum of 145 kg (320 lbs).
+Then there are other heavy components, such as the motor generator units (MGU-H and MGU-K), along with the car’s energy storage system.
 Aside from these more complex internal components, there is the entire body of the car to consider as well, and things like the tires too.

 Minimum Car Weight

-This all adds up, and at the moment the FIA’s regulations state that the car must weigh a minimum of 740kgincluding the driver but not fuel.
-Cars can use 110kg of fuel over the course of a race, and so the weight comes in at around 850kg at the start of the race.
+This all adds up, and the FIA’s current regulations state that the car must weigh a minimum of 798 kg including the driver but not fuel (1760 lbs).
+Cars can use 110 kg of fuel over the course of a race (240 lbs), and so the weight comes in at around 900 kg at the start of the race (2000 lbs).
 But it is the fact that the minimum weight includes the driver that is important.

-The driver, with their racing suit, seat and helmet, must weigh at least 80kg.
+The driver, with their racing suit, seat and helmet, must weigh at least 80 kg (180 lbs).
 This is to prevent heavier drivers from being penalized, with drivers that come in under this number using ballast to bring their weight up.
-Thus, there is not really a maximum weight of the driver, but instead a minimum weight.
+There is not really a maximum weight of the driver, but instead a minimum weight.
 This is why it is key that drivers stay as slim as they can.

-Drivers thus tend to be quite short, and very skinny, as their helmet and seat can weigh a few vital kilograms themselves.
+Drivers therefore tend to be quite short and fairly skinny, as their helmet and seat can weigh a few vital kilograms themselves.
 As the car is built to be light as well, there is not much room for the driver either.
 This is another reason they tend to be small and skinny, as they need to get into the seat and stay there (semi-comfortably) for the duration of the race.

 Weight Fluctuation In The Race

 During the race, the car’s weight will fluctuate.
-This is mainly due to the fuel being used up, with the cars using all 100kg of their allowance.
-The car will also shed weight in the tires as they use up rubber, but if they pit towards the end of the race this effect will be minimal.
-They may also suffer damage, but this is weight loss that the teams will be hoping to prevent.
+This is mainly due to the fuel being used up, with the cars using almost all of their 110 kg of their allowance.
+The car will also shed weight from the tires as they use up rubber, but if they pit towards the end of the race this effect will be minimal (and drivers will pick up rubber to counteract this after the race).
+They may also suffer damage, but this is weight loss that the teams will be hoping to prevent!

-These weight fluctuations must be taken into account when the cars are constructed and set up for the race weekend.
-Cars are weighed prior to the race, and they must all meet the minimum requirements to avoid being penalized or disqualified.
-But they may also be randomly weighed during the qualifying session, which acts as a measure to prevent teams from trying to cheat.
+These weight fluctuations must be taken into account when the cars are built and set up for the race weekend.
+Cars are weighed prior to the race, and they must all meet the minimum requirements to avoid being disqualified.
+But they may also be randomly weighed during a qualifying session, which acts as a measure to prevent teams from trying to cheat.

-In the past, teams have used sly tactics to outwit the weighing regulations, such as in the 1980s where teams would use water tanks to make sure they were at the minimum weight before the race.
+In the past, teams have used sly tactics to outwit the weighing regulations, such as in the 1980s when teams would use water tanks to make sure they were at the minimum weight before the race.
 They said these tanks were used to cool the brakes, but in reality, the water would simply evaporate early on, giving the teams an edge over their opponents in heavier cars.

-Then, they would simply refill the tanks during pitstops, under the guise of refilling “cooling fluids”.
-This meant they were running underweight throughout the race, and thus going faster, but meeting the minimum weight requirements before and after the race.
-Ploys like this one have been put into play in later years, but the FIA have soon picked up on them and implemented the random weigh-ins.
+Then, they would simply refill the tanks during pitstops, under the guise of refilling “cooling fluids.”
+This meant they were running underweight throughout the race, and therefore going faster, but meeting the minimum weight requirements before and after the race.
+Ploys like this one were put into play in later years, but the FIA soon picked up on them and implemented the random weigh-ins.